ENT510/LGF_Banking/README.md

 - This format should be clearer and more structured for users to understand how to use your script.

-# Change PIN (Using the ChangePin Function)
+# Change PIN (Using the ChangePin exports)

-The `ChangePin` function allows you to change the PIN associated with a player's identifier.
+The `ChangePin` exports allows you to change the PIN associated with a player's identifier.

 ```lua
 exports.LGF_Banking:ChangePin(data)